hs950559/coryrylan.com/_posts/2016-05-24-angular-cli-adding-third-party-libraries.md

 ---
 layout: post
-title: Angular 2 CLI - Adding Third Party Libraries
+title: Angular CLI - Adding Third Party Libraries
-description: Learn how to add third party libraries to your Angular 2 application using the Angular CLI.
+description: Learn how to add third party libraries to your Angular application using the Angular CLI.
-keywords: Cory Rylan, Angular 2, CLI, Angular CLI
+keywords: Cory Rylan, Angular, Angular 2, CLI, Angular CLI
-tags: Angular2, Angularjs
+tags: angular
 date: 2016-05-24
 updated: 2016-09-15
-permalink: /blog/angular-2-cli-adding-third-party-libraries
+permalink: /blog/angular-cli-adding-third-party-libraries
 demo:
 ---

+{% include ng-version.html %}

-The [Angular CLI](https://cli.angular.io/) is a command line interface tool that allows us to quickly build and run our Angular 2 applications.
+The [Angular CLI](https://cli.angular.io/) is a command line interface tool that allows us to quickly build and run our Angular applications.
 The CLI can help us quickly scaffold components and services in our app while following the best practices out of the box.

 The CLI currently uses [Webpack](https://webpack.github.io/) under the hood to handle module bundling in our apps.